-Once approved all relevant activities on the site should be carried out in accordance with Construction and Environmental Method Statement throughout the course of the development.
+Once approved, all relevant activities on the site should be carried out in accordance with Construction and Environmental Method Statement throughout the course of the development.
 Any alteration to this Plan shall be approved in writing by the Local Planning Authority prior to commencement of the alteration.

-Reason: To protect the amenities of the area from dust
+Reason: To protect the amenities of the area

-5. Waste
+5. Sound Insulation